 - Chem friendly - any combination of Methamphetamine (crystal/ crystal meth/ Tina/ meth), Mephedrone (meph/ drone) or GHB/ GBL (G, Gina), though other drugs may be used.

-- Tweaker - before chemsex, 'tweaking' meant making minute adjustments to something, like using a small screwdriver to repair a radio.
+- Tweaker - 'tweaking' means making minute adjustments to something, like using a small screwdriver to repair a radio.
 Doing this can include a turn to the left, the right, back again, left again ... so it's not a stretch that it's also slang for someone exhibiting repetitive, sometimes compulsive, behaviour.
 And so not a stretch again that it's used to describe a highly-strung easily distracted individual into chemsex which can also relate to making minute adjustments to a drug dose to get the desired high.
-Anywayy, that's our explanation.
+Anyway, that's our explanation.
 Let us know if you have a better one?

 More↑ Back to top